lorcalhost/RomanceBreaker/README.md

 # Romance Breaker
 ##### "Is your girlfriend/boyfriend complaining that you wake up too late every morning or that you are not romantic enough but of course you're too lazy to change?
 I have a solution for you."

-Romance Breaker is a small python script which sends a custom morning message from a list to your significant other every morning at a given time on Facebook Messenger, now doesn't this sound great already?
+Introducing Romance Breaker, a small python script which sends a custom morning message from a list to your significant other every morning at a given time range on Facebook Messenger or WhatsApp, now doesn't this sound great already?

 ### Most loved features:
   - You can still be lazy